 COMIDA monies must be deposited in Federal Deposit Insurance Corporation (FDIC)-insured commercial banks or trust companies located within and authorized to do business in New York State.
-Permissible investments include certificates of deposit; obligations of the United States or of federal agencies whose principal and interest payments are fully guaranteed by the federal government or New York State; or in general obligations of the State's political subdivisions.
+Collateral is required for deposits and certificates of deposit not covered by FDIC insurance.